RTS-Business-Solutions/dvm-docs/index.md

 Populate the following fields:

-- **Enable DVM** â€“ set to Yes to activate the logic.
+- **Enable DVM** – set to Yes to activate the logic.
-- **Default Vessel** â€“ default vessel is set specific for and on each vessel database separately.
+- **Default Vessel** – default vessel is set specific for and on each vessel database separately.
-- **Use Timetable** â€“ mark this field if you want to use timetable-based DVM changes.
+- **Use Timetable** – mark this field if you want to use timetable-based DVM changes.

 ### 1.3 Vessel, Route and Leg Definitions

 Before VAT can be calculated, you must define the hierarchy that DVM uses:

-- **Vessels** â€“ physical vessels or units on which POS devices operate.
+- **Vessels** – physical vessels or units on which POS devices operate.
-- **Routes** â€“ connections between ports/locations that the vessel travels.
+- **Routes** – connections between ports/locations that the vessel travels.
-- **Legs** â€“ individual segments of a route, each having its own VAT configuration.
+- **Legs** – individual segments of a route, each having its own VAT configuration.

 Steps: